 When a learner is engaged, naturally they're more willing and eager to learn.
 In recent decades, organizations have started to focus heavily on engagement as a necessary condition for a learner's success, and on course and program completion.
-In fact, many organizations at the K-12 and higher education levels now cite learner engagement as both a policy goal and an institutional priority.
+In fact, many organizations.
 Learning analytics can reveal how engaged learners are in the materials provided, track their pace of learning, and measure the overall effectiveness of course content.